jsphmglbzrdev/simple-note-app-reactjs/README.md

 **Simple Note App** is designed to help users jot down quick notes and organize their thoughts.
 It uses `localStorage` to persist notes between sessions, so your data stays even after a browser refresh.

-**Beginenr Project** this project is suited for beginner to understand and practice the usage of different react hooks, proper props, managing the state, and storing the data on web local storage.
+**Beginner Project** this project is suited for beginner to understand and practice the usage of different react hooks, handling props, managing state, and storing the data on web local storage.

 ---